fullmetalbrackets/blog/src/content/lifestream/movie_disclosure-day.md

 rating: liked
 ---

-This is definitely feels like a Steven Spielberg movie.
+This definitely feels like a Steven Spielberg movie.